JayWood/the-seo-framework/readme.txt

 	* TODO Article modified time output can now be adjusted, just like the sitemap timing options.
 	* TODO Per page title additions options (reverse of global settings with doing it right listener). (maybe)
 	* TODO New global Automated Description options.
+	* TODO Jetpack Sitemap detection.
+	* TODO WP.me shortlink integration.
+	* TODO Cache key language detection.
 	* Removal of the three dots after the description if the excerpt ends with a dot, question mark or exclamation point.
 	* Removal commas if the excerpt ends with one in the automated description.
 	* Extra compatibility for when the theme is doing it wrong, for when the Title Fix extension plugin has been used.
-	* Article Modified Time now also works for WooCommerce products.
-TODO test and compare
+	* Article Modified Time now also works for WooCommerce products and are treated as Posts.
 	* Headway compatibility.
 Done by using one of their SEO plugin detection filters which disables their SEO functionality.
 	* Runway Framework theme compatibility.
 	* Yandex sitemap pinging support.